-All references in this Prospectus to (i) "Danish Krone" and "DKK" are to the lawful currency for the time being of Denmark; (ii) "euro", "EUR" and "€' are to the currency introduced as the start of the third stage of European Economic and Monetary Union, pursuant to the Treaty establishing the European Community, as amended; (iii) "pound", "sterling", "GBP" or "£" are to the lawful currency of the United Kingdom; and (iv) "U.S. dollars" and "USD" are to the lawful currency for the time being of the United States of America, its territories and possessions, any state of the United States of America and the District of Columbia.
+All references in this Prospectus to (i) "Danish Krone" and "DKK" are to the lawful currency for the time being of Denmark; (ii) "euro", "EUR" and "€" are to the currency introduced as the start of the third stage of European Economic and Monetary Union, pursuant to the Treaty establishing the European Community, as amended; (iii) "pound", "sterling", "GBP" or "£" are to the lawful currency of the United Kingdom; and (iv) "U.S. dollars" and "USD" are to the lawful currency for the time being of the United States of America, its territories and possessions, any state of the United States of America and the District of Columbia.

 Certain terms used in this Prospectus and financial measures presented in the documents incorporated by reference are not recognised financial measures under IFRS ("Alternative Performance Measures") and may therefore not be considered as an alternative to the financial measures defined in the accounting standards in accordance with generally accepted accounting principles.
 The Issuer has provided these Alternative Performance Measures because it believes they provide investors with additional information to assess the economic situation of the Issuer's business activities.
 The definition of the Alternative Performance Measures may vary from the definition of identically named alternative performance measures used by other companies.
-The Alternative Performance Measures used by the Issuer should not be considered as an alternative to measures derived in accordance with IFRS as measures of operating performance.
-These Alternative Performance Measures have limitations as analytical tools and should not be considered in isolation or as substitutes for analysis of results as reported under IFRS.
+The Alternative Performance Measures used by the Issuer should not be considered as an alternative Performance Measures have limitations as analytical tools and should not be considered in isolation or as substitutes for analysis of results as reported under IFRS.